About the Friends of Chevalier

 Friends of Chevalier Auditorium and Gene Mack Gym is a nonprofit organization dedicated to fostering financial and community support and being an advocate for the historic theater and gymnasium in Medford, Mass.
 Through promotion of cultural, theatrical, civic, and youth programs, the Friends strive to enrich the quality of life in the community.

-Over the past 22 years, through fundraising efforts and hands-on volunteering, the Friends have performed or paid for physical improvements to the facilities; sponsored free community concerts and other fund-raising events at the theatre; and worked with the Mayor and City Council to bring the youth center to fruition in 2001.
-All told, the Friends have raised more than $250,000 in support of Chevalier Auditorium and the Gene Mack Clubhouse, part of the Middlesex County Boys & Girls Clubs.
+Over the past 23 years, through fundraising efforts and hands-on volunteering, the Friends have performed or paid for physical improvements to the facilities; sponsored free community concerts and other fund-raising events at the theatre; and worked with the Mayor and City Council to bring the youth center to fruition in 2001.
+All told, the Friends have raised nearly $300,000 in support of Chevalier Auditorium and the Gene Mack Clubhouse, part of the Middlesex County Boys & Girls Clubs.

 In 2014, the Friends obtained a $100,000 grant for the Medford Boys & Girls Club through the Cummings Foundation’s $100k for 100 program, to expand staffing, membership capacity and educational programs.

 Chevalier Theatre is a historic landmark and cultural treasure in the heart of Medford Square.
 Formerly the auditorium for Medford High School, the theatre has a Greek Revival style exterior with Art Deco interior details, including a double elliptical ceiling that provides near perfect acoustics.
 Chevalier is the sixth-largest stage theater in the Boston area with a seating capacity of 1,856.
 It was dedicated on March 7, 1940 to Medford High School graduate Godfrey Chevalier, a pioneering World War I-era Navy aviator.

 About Godfrey Chevalier